jadeallencook/gdoc-js/README.md

 The loop key can be set to __false__ to iterate over all items in the document. _Make sure you instantiate all your variables in the 'columns' array, otherwise they won't show up in the mustache syntax._

-# Sending Data To Spreedsheet
+# Sending Data To Spreadsheet

 __The "connect" functionality uses AJAX, make sure jQuery is installed!__